Data handling in Excel is probably the single most important drain on human effort every day. That is where Power BI comes in.

 Ask queries in English language

 As though all this was not enough, you have a miracle feature.
-You can actually type a query in English, like “Show sales qty for each region as column chart” and it actually does the job.
-You have to see it to believe it.
+You can type a query in English, like “Show sales qty for each region as column chart” and it does the job.
+You must see it to believe it.
+Power BI Q&A is fully customizable with custom vocabulary.

 If you have been in IT for long enough, you will remember that there was English Query in earlier versions of SQL Server.
 Later Microsoft dropped the feature.
 Now it is back with a bang.
 It works even with simple Excel data with no vocabulary or synonym configuration!